amitsaha/echorand.me/content/posts/learning-and-current-software-development.md

 ## Autocompletion, snippets etc

+The next "issue" for me or the wall I ran into as I worked with larger projects was the problem of customising my editor or IDE to do fancy things or learning all the keyboard shortcuts.
+I used the word fancy because that's what they appear to me.
+What they really were, were ways to make the work of coding less cumbersome.

+Some famous person said that if they had a day to cut down a tree, they would spend 70% or 80% of the time to sharpen their axe.
+Well my brain is like, forget sharpening, i want to start cutting the tree.

+And so I continued writing my code, using the basic code completion and occassionally doing some minor "fancy" things, like when using Emacs `C-x C-p` would insert, `import pdb; pdb.set_trace()` when working with Python code.
+My favorite way to debug till is adding print statements, and i like `gdb`, `pdb` etc but really when I am working with applications such as servers, i don't know printing is the way to go.

+Besides the friction and the time needed to customize my IDE/editor - because I am simply not going to copy someone else's configuration - I need to know what's happening, I also was protecting myself from the distraction of suddently 10s of options coming up while I am coding, right in the middle of my thought process, I don't want any interruption - from my editor.
+I am in the zone, i might be struggling, but i want to power through the struggle.
+Hence, the era of auto completion, snippets, customising editors in the perfect manner, I didn't join that either.
+Of course, I made false starts, `dotfiles` etc, copied other people's `.vimrc` or `.nvim` and watched with admiration and jealousy with a mix of inferiroirity complex the efforts other people went to.

 ## AI and Inline code suggestions

+Now, considering my relationship with not necessarily intelligent auto completion, i didn't fare well with the AI driven inline code suggestion and completion.
+I did it for a bit, and then once again I realized, i want no disruption to my workflow.
+So, I turned that off and started using manual chats/inline chats to generate code and then manually add them.
+That meant somewhere in there, i was still in the loop.

+In the last major project i worked on where I was building out the chat backend for my startup's products, I sparred the design manually, listing out the API endpoints and once I was sure of what was going to happen, I generated the blueprint without any interference from me.
+However, once the skeleton was generated, I then manually coded the implementation themselves, including the DB schema, the integration with a third party service provider we were relying on.
+I felt good about it, since the overarching design had me involved, in my head i know exactly what the call flows are like, and thus, crucially, the breaking points.
+Where can things fail, and if they do, where do I start looking.

+The exception to this me being in the loop workflow is frontend design/CSS code.
+I will try and not interfere or even try to understand the different coloring/positioning/opacity, only relying on the output.
+So, this is where again I make a careful choice of - what do I need to know? - I have chosen that I don't need to know any of the amazing engineering that's going on in the frontend.

 ## Agentic software development

+So, finally, I am here.
+I have finally decided that for some parts of projects, I am going to hand over things.
+For example, for the chat backend project, now that the basic infrastructure/design/blueprint is all in place and things work, any incremental work i now do i have stopped coding by hand.

+Part of it is i know the critical paths, so now the incremental work being done now is not something I will not know anything about when I need to look at it.

+The other part is, I am choosing at every point, "is there anything I would like to learn here?".
+If no, hand it over.
+For example, when i code for my research work, I am coding by hand, but when I implement some software, that i might be building on top of my research, i am handing it over.

+A bit of it is the ability to claim to myself - that i know what's going on, and a bit of it is, this is my project, i want to work on it.

+Another overarching question that i keep asking myself when i make a choice is - what is my goal here? is it the outcome i am interested in here or is it the process that motivates me?

+When building a startup, i have finally realized (finally!) that it's the outcome, and some projects, or some parts of projects, it's the process, but some parts, it's the outcome.
+Perhaps it's a dance, a dance of flexibility.

+When working on my research, it's the process first and foremost, the rigor, the friction between what I know, what i don't know, and what I need to know to go where I want to go - that's where my joy lies.

 ## Writing books and creating teaching materials

+I have alluded to my joy in the friction involved when I am writing code.
+I am also channeling well known people when I say that, to really learn something, I have always tried to teach somebody that.
+Somehow I read it after I had already started doing it.
+My initial motivation for publishing articles, and then books, and giving talks or creating training materials was to be known - become famous on the internet.
+Become somebody.

+That i have realized, since it hasn't happened yet, is not what I likely have been doing it.

+I feel the real reason I like it, and have liked it, is because the friction introduced in creating any kind of material for an audience is how I challenge, validate and clarify my own understanding.
+I looked at some trends in my writings over decades and the talks I gave, they all try to demystify something, or bring two areas together, or small deep dives into things that randomly walked into and then I wanted to shed more light on them.

+So, once again, it appears that the friction of coding, and anything to do with coding is what I seek in coding.
+The friction is where my learnings have happened and I know how valuable it is to me.

+Hence, i have this itch of working on a new book again, i have no idea what i want to write about, except for a few ideas.
+However, I know what I am seeking, it's the wrangling of the ideas, the wrangling of the unknowns and somehow make it all legible for someone else to consume.

 ## Conclusion